slviajero/tinybasic/IoTBasic/MANUAL.md

 ASCII character 7 is the bell character.
 It calls the dspbell() function which is empty by default.
 Any action can be implemented here.

-ASCII character 8 is true backspace with no delete.
+ASCII character 8 is backspace and delete.
+This is needed for compatibility with certain terminals.

 ASCII character 9 is tab to the next multiple of 8 tab stop.